django/django/docs/generics.rst

 disconnects; you get keyword arguments too if your URL path, say, affects which group to talk to.

+Additionally, the property ``self.path`` is always set to the current URL path.

 The JSON-enabled consumer looks slightly different::

     from channels.generic.websockets import JsonWebsocketConsumer